 Numerous studies show that it can help you increase strength, gain muscle and lose significant amounts of body fat (2).

-This is a detailed article about whey protein... what it is, how it works and how it can help you achieve your fitness and health goals.
+This is a detailed article about whey protein — what it is, how it works and how it can help you achieve your fitness and health goals.

-Whey protein is a mixture of proteins isolated from whey.
-Whey is the liquid part of milk that separates during cheese production.
+Whey protein is a mixture of proteins isolated from whey, which is the liquid part of milk that separates during cheese production.

 This can be important for bodybuilders and gym enthusiasts, as well as people who need to lose weight or are simply lacking protein in their diet.

 Proteins are the main building blocks of the human body.

-This includes tendons, organs and skin... as well as hormones, enzymes, neurotransmitters and all sorts of tiny molecules.
+They're used to make various important things, including tendons, organs and skin, as well as hormones, enzymes, neurotransmitters and various molecules.

-Proteins are assembled from amino acids, smaller molecules that are linked together like beads on a string.
+They’re assembled from amino acids, smaller molecules that are linked together like beads on a string.

-- Concentrate: About 70–80% protein.
-Contains some lactose (milk sugar) and fat, and has the best flavor.
+- Concentrate: About 70–80% protein; contains some lactose (milk sugar) and fat and has the best flavor.

 - Hydrolysate: Also known as hydrolyzed whey, this type has been pre-digested so that it gets absorbed faster.
-It causes a 28–43% greater spike in insulin levels than isolate (12).
+It causes a 28–43% greater spike in insulin levels than isolate (11).

-Whey protein concentrate seems to be the overall best option... it is the cheapest and retains most of the beneficial nutrients found naturally in whey.
-Many people also prefer the taste, which is probably because of the small amounts of lactose and fat.
+It’s the cheapest and retains most of the beneficial nutrients found naturally in whey.
+Many people also prefer the taste, which is probably due to the lactose and fat.

 Summary The main types of whey protein are concentrate, isolate and hydrolysate.
 They can vary in protein content, taste, digestibility and price.

-The best known use of whey protein supplements, is for the purpose of increasing muscle mass and strength.
+The best-known use of whey protein supplements is for the purpose of increasing muscle mass and strength.

 Whey protein is popular among athletes, bodybuilders, fitness models, as well as people looking to improve their performance in the gym.